Salah856/AWS_WhitePapers_Summary/AWS_AutoML1.md

 • SageMaker Managed Deployment: After an optimal model has been trained, SageMaker Hosting can be used to deploy a single model or a collection of models as a fully functional API for use by production applications in an elastic and scalable way.

+These tools are connected by Autopilot to form an automated workflow.
+The raw data is the only component that the ML practitioner is required to provide.
+By just providing the data, Autopilot enables even a beginner in machine learning to automatically develop a model that is suitable for production.